-- 1. by submitting a detailed annual progress report of the doctoral activities during the past academic year with a forecast of the next, starting from the end of the second year of enrollment.
-A form will be provided on the departmental website. [cf. Appendices:A.11] - 2.
-Once doctoral students change their status to doctoral candidates, together with their annual progress report they must also submit a chapter including footnotes and bibliography.
-A copy of this chapter should be submitted to the supervisor. - 3.
-The deadline for submitting the annual progress report and chapter is the middle of August each year.
+- by submitting a detailed annual progress report of the doctoral activities during the past academic year with a forecast of the next, starting from the end of the second year of enrollment.
+A form will be provided on the departmental website. - 2.
+At least from their third (3) year of enrollment doctoral candidates, together with their annual progress report must also submit a chapter including footnotes and bibliography.
+A copy of this chapter should be submitted to the supervisor(s) and the doctoral coordinator.
+Failure to submit this chapter will result in immediate reevaluation of the student's candidate status. - 3.
+The deadline for submitting the annual progress report and chapter is 15 July of each academic year.

-Supervisors should submit their reports on the students' progress report by 30 September each year. [cf. Appendices:A.12]
+Supervisors should submit their written reports on the students' progress report by 31 August of each academic year.
+Grades will be entered into the university information system based on these supervisory reports.

 The annual progress reports will be evaluated by the doctoral candidate's supervisor(s).
-If major problems arise with the work of a doctoral student, the supervisor(s) should notify the Doctoral committee.
-In such cases, the Doctoral committee will meet to discuss what actions need to be taken.
+If major problems arise with the work of a doctoral student, the supervisor(s) should notify the Doctoral Committee.
+In such cases, the Doctoral Committee will meet to discuss what actions need to be taken.
 They may write a follow-up letter with suggestions for improvement.
 This letter should be signed by both the principal supervisor and the student.
-Failure to comply with recommendation of the Doctoral committee may result in immediate ex-matriculation.
+Failure to comply with recommendation of the Doctoral Committee may result in immediate ex-matriculation.

-4.3.2 Educational, teaching, and academic activities
+4.2.4 Educational, teaching, and academic activities

 Credits can be earned as enrolled CEU students or as visiting or non-degree student at another recognized university or institution of higher education.
-For credit transfer rules consult CEU's Transfer of credit policy (Annex 2 to the Student Rights, Rules, and Academic Regulations).
-For those pursuing the HUNG doctoral degree, all credits should be earned within a maximum of four (4) years.
+For credit transfer rules consult CEU's Transfer of credit policy (Annex 1 to the Student Rights, Rules, and Academic Regulations).